mattermost/docs/source/developer/webhooks-incoming.rst

 Messages with advanced formatting can be created by including an :doc:`attachment array <message-attachments>` and :doc:`interactive message buttons <interactive-messages>` in the JSON payload.

 .. note::
   `Enable integrations to override usernames <https://docs.mattermost.com/administration/config-settings.html#enable-integrations-to-override-usernames>`_ must be set to `true` in `config.json` to override usernames.
 Enable them from **System Console > Integrations > Custom Integrations** or ask your System Administrator to do so.
-If not enabled, the username is set to `webhook`.
+If not enabled, the username of the creator of the webhook URL is used to post messages.

   Similarly, `Enable integrations to override profile picture icons <https://docs.mattermost.com/administration/config-settings.html#enable-integrations-to-override-profile-picture-icons>`_ must be set to `true` in `config.json` to override profile picture icons.
 Enable them from **System Console > Integrations > Custom Integrations** or ask your System Administrator to do so.
 If not enabled, the icon of the creator of the webhook URL is used to post messages.